patrickloeber/blogposts-pythonengineer/Content/posts/2022-05-15-pprint-python.md

 author: Pratik Choudhari
 ---

-[`pprint`](https://docs.python.org/3/library/pprint.html) is used to print a beautified representation of an object in Python.
-It is available as a standard library that comes preinstalled with Python interpreter.
+[pprint](https://docs.python.org/3/library/pprint.html) is used to print a beautified representation of an object in Python.
+It is available as a standard library that comes preinstalled with Python.

 This article will explore how `pprint` is used and what formatting options it provides.

-## 1. pprint.pprint(object)
+## 1. *pprint.pprint(object)*

+This is the most famous function from the `pprint` module.

+- `pprint.pprint(object, stream=None, indent=1, width=80, depth=None, *, compact=False, sort_dicts=True, underscore_numbers=False)`

-This is the most famous function from the `pprint` module, it passes the arguments and keyword arguments to the `PrettyPrinter` class constructor.
+It passes the arguments and keyword arguments to the `PrettyPrinter` class constructor.
 Following are the arguments accepted by the function:

-- object: Python object to print
+- `object`: Python object to print
-- indent: The amount of indentation to use in every new nesting level
+- `indent`: The amount of indentation to use in every new nesting level
-- width: Maximum number of characters that can be printed in a line
+- `width`: Maximum number of characters that can be printed in a line
-- depth: Specifies the number of nesting levels to print, after the depth is surpassed `...` characters are printed
+- `dept`h: Specifies the number of nesting levels to print, after the depth is surpassed `...` characters are printed
-- sort_dicts: Sort dictionaries based on keys
+- `sort_dicts`: If this is False, dictionaries will be displayed with their keys in insertion order, otherwise the dict keys will be sorted.
-- underscore_numbers: Add `_` separator to every thousandths place in a number
+- `underscore_numbers`: Add `_` separator to every thousandths place in a number
-- compact: If true, adjust items of a sequence in the width else print each element in a new line
+- `compac`t: If true, adjust items of a sequence in the width else print each element in a new line
-- stream: Stream to which data is to be sent like `StringIO` or `BytesIO`, defaults to `sys.stdout`
+- `stream`: Stream to which data is to be sent like `StringIO` or `BytesIO`, defaults to `sys.stdout`

 Example: